nklein/gauss/README.md

 ISSUE: There is currently a limitation which requires one to use this macro in the `GAUSS` package.

+The `DEFINE-MATRIX-TYPE` creates all of the functions needed for operating with matrices of the given type.
+If one wishes to mix matrix types (e.g. multiplying a single-float matrix by a double-float vector), one needs to define the mixed-type operations with:

+     (defmacro define-mixed-type-matrix-operations (type-a type-b) ...)

+For example:

+    (locally
+        (declare (optimize (speed 3) (safety 1)))
+      (in-package :gauss)
+      (define-mixed-type-matrix-operations single-float double-float))

+ISSUE: There is currently a limitation which requires one to use this macro in the `GAUSS` package.

+The `GAUSS` package itself declares everything needed to use `rational`, `single-float`, or `double-float` matrices, but it does not define any of the operations for mixing and matching between those types.

+    (define-matrix-type rational)
+    (define-matrix-type single-float)
+    (define-matrix-type double-float)

+Those operations in the `GAUSS` package are compiled with `(speed 2)` and `(safety 3)`.
+Most of the operations in the `GAUSS` package are such that run-time validation of parameters is omitted if `speed` is greater than `safety`.
+I recommend that you use the pre-compiled settings while coding/debugging and use a `LOCALLY` block as above to recompile them with `speed` greater than `safety` once you have the kinks worked out.

 <a name="create">Creating matrices and vectors</a>
 --------------------------------------------------